Frequently asked questions & Answers

 Q: Does Tallink pay cash dividends?

 A: Tallink Grupp has paid cash dividends annually since 2013.
 History of Tallink Grupp’s dividend payments is available at www.tallink.com/share-information.
 In general, Tallink Grupp pays dividends once a year.
 In 2016 and 2019 there were additional payments related to the reduction of share capital.
-Considering Tallink Grupp’s long-term interests in the deteriorated operating environment the Management Board has proposed not to pay dividends in 2020.
+Considering Tallink Grupp’s long-term interests in the deteriorated operating environment the Annual General Meeting of Shareholders decided not to pay dividends in 2020.

 Q: What’s Tallink Grupp’s dividend policy?